arrowjs/CMS/README.md

 ArrowJS CMS
 ==================

 Welcome to ArrowJS CMS!
-ArrowJS CMS is CMS base on ArrowJS framework, it helps you build your web application easier.
+ArrowJS CMS is CMS base on ArrowJS framework.
+By default, we are blog platform support SQL database like Wordpress.
+We have many features like themes, widget , multi-language, authenticate , Role-base v.v
+Our platform is easy to scale to build large system like e-commerce v.v.

-Please write us if you have any feedback.
+Email us if you need any support to build your own business

 Thanks.